tardis-sn/tardis/docs/running/commandline.rst

     This option will be removed in the next versions of TARDIS

-After installing TARDIS just download the configuration file from the `tardis-setups <https://github.com/tardis-sn/tardis-setups>`_ and the standard atomic data set from the `tardis-refdata
+After installing TARDIS, just download the configuration file from the `tardis-setups <https://github.com/tardis-sn/tardis-setups>`_ and the standard atomic data set from the `tardis-refdata
 <https://github.com/tardis-sn/tardis-refdata>`_ repository and run TARDIS.